 Investing in vison health is an investment in overall health.
 NEI's breakthrough research is a cost-effective investment, since it leads to treatments and therapies that may delay, save, and prevent health expenditures.
-It can also increase productivity, help individuals to maintain their independence, and generally improve the quality of life-as vision loss is associated with increased depression/accelerated mortality.
+It can also increase productivity, help individuals to maintain their independence, and generally improve the quality of life-as vision loss is associated with increased depression and accelerated mortality.

 In summary, ARVO requests FY2021 NIH funding of at least \$44.7 billion and NEI funding of \$875 million.
+We also thank the Subcommittee for the opportunity to submit this written testimony, especially as it assesses current and future challenges associated with the COVID-19 pandemic.